blacksesamezongzi/ip/docs/README.md

 - ~~FAST~~ *SUPER FAST* to use
 	Manage your tasks efficiently with quick and responsive interactions.

-With Adventure Guide, you can keep your daily tasks organized in a ==fun and interactive== way.
+With Adventure Guide, you can keep your daily tasks organized in a *fun and interactive* way.
 The bot provides responses in a chat format, just like a friend, making your task management more engaging and enjoyable.

 ## Adding deadlines📚